Preamble

 14.17.

-Statisticians are appointed by the Commissioner (one for each league) and serve
+appointed by the Commissioner (one for each league) and serve a one-year term.

 14.18.

-the scripts to run the League website and allow for automated statistics and
+run the League website and allow for automated statistics and results

-any players playing out of position to the Commissioner, as well as both team
+playing out of position to the Commissioner, as well as both team owners in

-to the League any players who will become free agents as a result of overuse or
+any players who will become free agents as a result of overuse or underuse.

 15.1.

-nominations for Commissioner and Review Board shall be submitted to the
+Commissioner and Review Board shall be submitted to the Commissioner on or

 15.2.